 Since 2005 the Lucy Faithfull Foundation has worked increasingly with Internet related problems.
 We have run educative programmes for adult Internet offenders and their families, known as Inform Plus and Inform respectively.
 We also run Internet Safety Seminars in schools for 9-11 year olds.
 These raise awareness around inappropriate content and contacts children may encounter online (including cyber-bullying) and provide advice and strategies on how children can keep themselves safe on the Internet.
 We also deliver sessions to parents about what they can do to help keep their children safe online.
-Based on this experience, we were well placed to extend and develop these services into a programme for young people who had displayed concerning sexual Internet usage.

 While some parents are able and willing to pay for the Inform Young Person service, others cannot pay and it would be inappropriate to require young people with limited or no access to funds to pay.
 As such, this service needs funding from alternative sources.
 Funding needs to provide the flexibility for a fuller service to be provided if the needs of the young person require it.